![]() deutsches Glossar |

 Another term for a dispatcher.
 This term is

-used on some railroads outside of North America.
+used on some railways outside of North America.

 TRAFFIC DENSITY